PeterCappello/PositiveIntegerToTreeBijection/README.md

 # PositiveIntegerToTreeBijection

-Goal: Provide a visual representation of non-zero integers as rooted, unoriented, finite trees based a bijection described in:
+Goal: Provide a visual representation of non-zero integers as rooted, unoriented, finite trees based on a bijection described in:

 [Peter Cappello.
 A New Bijection between Natural Numbers and Rooted Trees.
 4th SIAM Conf. on Discrete Mathematics, San Francisco, June 1988.](https://www.cs.ucsb.edu/~cappello/papers/1988SiamDM.html)

 ## The bijection

-Before defining the bijection, we define some basic terms below.
+Before defining the bijection, we define some basic terms.

 A bijection is a 1-to-1 correspondence between 2 sets:
 It is a map from a set A to a set B that is injective and surjective,